iaincollins/structured-data-api/README.md

 ### Having trouble?

-If you don't have Node.js and MongoDB instaled and are running on a Mac, just apinstall ([Homebrew](http://brew.sh) then run this BEFORE the commands above:
+If you don't have Node.js and MongoDB instaled and are running on a Mac, just install ([Homebrew](http://brew.sh) then run this BEFORE running the commands above:

     brew install mongodb node